shybovycha/shybovycha.github.io/_posts/2016-08-25-big-o-notation.md

---
+---
 layout: post
-title: Big-O notation
+title: Big O notation
 categories: []
 tags: []
---
+---

-The best big-O notation explanation I've ever saw I've found on...
+The best big O notation explanation I've ever saw I've found on...
 Google Play Market!
 I was hanging around, looking for the suggested software and, for some reason, I've decided to install some educational application for programmers.
 And here's what I've found...

 <!--more-->

-Big-O notation shows, how many steps or memory units will the algorithm use to complete, at its maximum.
+Big O notation shows, how many steps or memory units will the algorithm use to complete, at its maximum.
 Here's an example:

 {% highlight java %}